Skip to main content

 2. Development:

 Development Workspaces are used for development and testing purposes.
 These workspaces do not connect to the production environment or serve in real-time or materialize feature data (regardless of the materialization configuration), thus avoiding substantial infrastructure costs.
-Feature pipelines can be discovered via the Web UI and fetched and run ad-hoc from a notebook for testing.
+Features in development workspaces are discoverable via the Web UI and can be fetched and run ad-hoc from a notebook for testing.

 Materialization